ObeliskCode/Net-Ghost-SE/README.md

 9. Within Visual Studio Update C/C++->General, Linker->General, & Linker->Input with all new paths and lib names
 10. Download models from Obelisk-Models repo and copy to OBELISK_DIR/3D_OpenGL_Enginge/models/
 11. Write Code!
+## Build Instructions (Linux) WIP
+To build on linux use the CodeBlocks Project (.cbp) in the 3D_OpenGL_Engine/ folder.
+Also build libassimp.a and put in Libraries_linux/lib